isomerpages/moe-peichunpublicsch/_moe-related-links/Moe Sexuality Education in Schools.md

 providers.</p>
 <p>9.
 Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="https://go.gov.sg/peichunsed" rel="noopener nofollow" target="_blank">here</a>.
+This form will be communicated to parents at the start of the year and can be accessed <a href="https://go.gov.sg/peichunsed" rel="noopener nofollow" target="_blank">here</a>.
 The completed opt-out form is to be submitted by 10 February 2025.</p>
 <p>10.
 Parents can contact the school at <a href="mailto:pcps@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">pcps@moe.edu.sg</a> for discussion or to seek
 clarification about the school’s Sexuality Education programme.</p>